mocha-opts/awesome-stars-coconut/README.md

 *   [Automattic/mongoose](https://github.com/Automattic/mongoose) - MongoDB object modeling designed to work in an asynchronous environment.

-*   [uidotdev/usehooks](https://github.com/uidotdev/usehooks) - A collection of Server Component safe React Hooks – from the ui.dev team
+*   [uidotdev/usehooks](https://github.com/uidotdev/usehooks) - A collection of modern, server-safe React hooks – from the ui.dev team

 *   [Boshen/javascript-parser-in-rust](https://github.com/Boshen/javascript-parser-in-rust) - A book on writing a JavaScript Parser in Rust